 Animism is a set of core relational values, and it is something that is learned and practiced, not innate.

-All of us, if we go far back enough in time, had ancestors who were actively engaged in earth-honoring animist ways of being and relating in the world.
-This may have looked different depending on our ancestral origins, because ways of being relational and respectful are different among diverse cultures and geographical communities.
+We all have ancestors who were actively engaged in earth-honoring animist ways of being and relating in the world - even if we have to look many generations back into our lineage.
+Animist ways of living may look different depending on our ancestral roots, because ways of being relational and respectful are different among diverse cultures, geographical communities and landscapes.
 However, animist values do reside in our bones and being.
 They can be re-learned.

 I am committed to this path of coming into right relationship.
 And I am thankful for the language of animism to be able to express these relational values.

 This means that the grief support and healing work I do in the world is also animist-informed.

 When it comes to grief, I have learned from others and through direct experience that grief is relational.
 We need relational tending to heal.
 Grief needs release so it can be transformed, but it also needs containment through witnessing so that the depth of emotions can be held in a transformative way.
 Without containment, our grief has nowhere to release to transform into life-affirming energy.
 I write more about this here.

 I am passionate about bringing community back to grief healing - and not just living human community!
 This is why I lead community grief rituals, bringing both human people together to share, witness and grieve collectively while calling in the support of our deeply well ancestors, guides and benevolent powers to assist with the healing container.

 There is a vast community of other-than-humans that can provide healing relationships, support, witnessing and containment through the depths of our grief.

 For me, when I am held within a community of tree people, my nervous system and soul know that I am being held deeply, and that this offers a transformative container for healing.